nvolenec-uno/CYBR8420-18FA-TeamPUVW/Assurance Cases.md

 ## Explanation of claims and evidence:

 ### Evidence 3.1
-Because of linux, only users with execute permissions are allowed to execute files on a samba share.
+Because of Linux, only users with execute permissions are allowed to execute files on a samba share.

 https://wiki.samba.org/index.php/Setting_up_a_Share_Using_POSIX_ACLs
 https://www.samba.org/samba/docs/using_samba/ch08.html